PaulGilchrist/kubernetes-example/aks-demo/README-AKS.md

 ```
 kubectl create secret tls company-cert --key <your-certificate.key filename> --cert <your-certificate.crt filename>
 ```

+6) Install [kubectx](https://github.com/ahmetb/kubectx) if you want to easily switch between your local context (cluster) and your AKS or other contexts.

 ## Differences between AKS and local Kubernetes Deployments

 * If you are building containers on an ARM platform like MacOS rather than AMD64, you have to rebuild the containers forcing arm64.